Skip to main content

 }

 Next, add a new folder to your resources folder and name it META-INF.
-Create a new folder named services in the folder META-INF, so that services is a subfolder of META-INF.
-Finally, create a file in the services folder with the name io.kadai.spi.routing.api.TaskRoutingProvider.
+Create a new folder named services inside of the folder META-INF.
+Finally, in the services folder, create a file named io.kadai.spi.routing.api.TaskRoutingProvider.
 This file must contain the fully qualified classname (including the package) of the class ExampleTaskRouter, for example:

 com.example.demo.taskrouting.ExampleTaskRouter